I need supplies of contraception

 • Your school nurse

-• Pharmacies (emergency contraception, condoms and the progesterone-only pill only)
+• Pharmacies (emergency contraception, condoms and the contraceptive pill only)

 • You can find out your nearest pharmacies that provide emergency contraception by texting: